PiezoDrive/RS485-API/README.md

 * getSTATEWAVE will return a buffer that is 2080 bytes.
 * Baud rates of 9600, 115200, 460800, 921600 are selectable through the desktop software, with the default being 9600.
 It is recommended that 921600 is used if using the getSTATEWAVE command.
 * Allow 2.5 ms between commands
+* getSTATEWAVE has been temporarily disabled
+* Starting with firmware higher than 500000 voltage and currents will be RMS

 ## Operational Commands
 ### **Enable**